The Real Poop

 How can one position have such a variety of job responsibilities?
-Let's break down the title.
-“Corporate" means everything having to do with corporations—i.e. the businesses of the world.
-"Events" refers to everything that goes on in those corporations.
-"Manager" means you are in charge.
-So, by the transitive property (Woo-hoo, Algebra 1!), Corporate Events Manager = Being in Charge of Everything.
+Let's break it down.
+"Corporate" means everything having to do with corporations—i.e., the businesses of the world.
+"Events" refers to the mandated social interactions that take place within those corporations.
+"Manager" means in charge.

-OK, so maybe that's an exaggeration.
-Other people do work for these companies and therefore have to be in charge of something.
-As a Corporate Events Manager, though, you will be responsible for the organization and success of loads of different kinds of company events ranging from staff trainings and business meetings to trade shows, publicity stunts, and the staff Christmas party.
-Which means folks will come to you when “that guy” is still singing karaoke way after he should have quit.
+Okay, so maybe that's an exaggeration, but it's not a big one.
+As a corporate events manager, you'll be responsible for the organization and success of loads of different kinds of company events, ranging from staff trainings and business meetings to trade shows, publicity stunts, and the staff Christmas party.
+On average, you'll get paid $46,490 to coordinate and pull off every type of staff event imaginable (source).

-First, let’s talk skills.
-Considering that an Event Manager’s job consists primarily of organizing people and events, you are going to need to be good at . . . here it comes . . . organization.
-If getting to school on time with your pants and your shirt is an organizational milestone for you, perhaps you might consider a different career.
-Try nudist, there will be fewer items to concern yourself with.
-But if you are the type of person who can break complex projects down into steps and meet multiple deadlines, then keep your pants on (and keep reading).
+Considering that an event manager's job consists primarily of organizing people and events, you're going to need to be good at—wait for it—organization.
+If getting to school on time with your pants and your shirt is an organizational milestone for you, perhaps you should consider a different career (and maybe a little morning meditation).

 If you're the type of person who can break complex projects down into steps and meet multiple deadlines, then this might actually work for you.
 You're going to need to work very well with people—from fellow co-workers to bosses to the vendors you hire, it's a good idea to be nice.
 Doing so will certainly help you inspire a legion of co-workers, volunteers, and/or employees to see your vision through to a successful event.